-7.1 A data breach can occur at any point when handling Personal Data and LHA has reporting duties in the event of a data breach or potential breach occurring.
-Breaches which pose a risk to the rights and

-- freedoms of the data subjects who are subject of the breach require to be reported externally in accordance with clause 7.3. - 7.2 LHA takes the security of data very seriously and in the unlikely event of a breach will take the following steps: - As soon as the breach/potential breach has occurred, and in any event no later than six (6) hours after it has occurred, the Data Protection Officer (DPO) must be notified in writing of (i) the breach; (ii) how it occurred; and (iii) what the likely impact of that breach is on any data subject(s) - The breach must be contained as far as possible and by whatever means available - The DPO must consider whether the breach is one which requires to be reported to the ICO and data subjects affected and do so in accordance with this clause 7 - Notify third parties in accordance with the terms of the Data Sharing Agreements - 7.3 The DPO is required to report any breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach to the ICO within 72 hours of the breach occurring.
-The DPO must also consider whether it is appropriate to notify those data subjects affected by the breach.
+- 6.1 A data breach can occur at any point when handling Personal Data and LHA has reporting duties in the event of a data breach or potential breach occurring.
+Breaches which pose a risk to the rights and freedoms of the Data Subjects, require to be reported externally in accordance with clause 7.3. - 6.2 Regarding internal reporting, LHA takes the security of data very seriously and in the event of a breach, will take the following steps: - As soon as it becomes known that the breach/potential breach has occurred, and in any event no later than six (6) hours after it has occurred, the Data Protection Officer (DPO) must be notified in writing of (i) the breach; (ii) how it occurred; and (iii) what the likely impact of that breach is on any Data Subject(s) - LHA must seek to contain the breach by whichever means available - The DPO must consider whether the breach needs to be reported to the ICO and to the Data Subject(s) affected and if so, will carry out these requirements in accordance with this clause 7 - Notify third parties in accordance with the terms of any applicable Data Sharing Agreements - 6.3 With respect to reporting to the Information Commissioner's Office ("ICO"), the DPO is required to report any breaches which pose a risk to the rights and freedoms of the Data Subjects to the ICO within 72 hours of the breach occurring.
+The DPO must also consider whether it is appropriate to notify those Data Subjects affected by the breach. - 6.4 LHA's Data Breach Incident Plan sets out the procedure to be followed in the event of a Data Breach Appendix 4.

-8.0 DATA PROTECTION OFFICER (DPO)
+7.0 DATA PROTECTION OFFICER (DPO)

-- 8.1 A DPO is an individual who has an over-arching responsibility and oversight over compliance within LHA with Data Protection laws.
-LHA has elected to appoint the Planning & Research Manager as DPO and these details will be noted on the website and contained within the Fair Processing Notice. - 8.2 The DPO will be responsible for the following: - Monitoring compliance with Data Protection laws and this Policy - Co-operating with and serving as LHA's nominated contact for any discussions with the ICO - Reporting breaches/suspected breaches to the ICO and data subjects in accordance with clause 7
+- 7.1 A DPO is an individual who has an over-arching responsibility and oversight over compliance by LHA with Data Protection laws.
+LHA has elected to appoint the Planning & Research Manager as DPO and these details will be noted on LHA's website and contained within the Fair Processing Notices at Appendices 1. - 7.2 The DPO will be responsible for the following: - Monitoring LHA's compliance with Data Protection laws and this Policy - Co-operating with and serving as LHA's nominated contact for any discussions with the ICO - Reporting breaches/suspected breaches to the ICO and Data Subjects (where appropriate) in accordance with Part 7 hereof

-9.0 DATA SUBJECT RIGHTS
+8.0 DATA SUBJECT RIGHTS